 If you need spinal surgery, would you hire a pediatrician to perform the surgery?
 No, you would want a neurosurgeon, because that’s their specialty.
-So, why do businesses often ask software developers to write documentation when that is the job of a technical writer?
+So, why do businesses often ask software developers to write documentation when that is the job of technical writers?
 Today we will look at creating documentation from the perspectives of software developers and technical writers.

 Developers vs. Documentation